 Tapioca pudding might be the epitome of comfort foods.
-It bring memories of worn out diners that have stood the test of time, grandmother’s kitchens with smells only grandmothers’ houses can produce and simpler times.
+It brings memories of worn out diners that have stood the test of time, grandmother’s kitchens with smells only grandmothers’ houses can produce and simpler times.

 I used to buy the stuff in the container for Ron when he was little.
 He loved this stuff, he called it “tappy O da pudding”.
 He rarely eats it now, he doesn’t care much for processed foods.
 Perhaps he might try eating it again now with this recipe.
 Pass on a love for tapioca pudding to his child.